2023 Most Popular Library Science Associate Degree Schools

 Read full report on Library Science at Sacramento City College

-Long Beach City College ranked #7 on this year’s Most Popular Library Science Associate Degree Schools list.
-Located in the city of Long Beach, Long Beach City College is a public school with a very large student population.
+Long Beach City College landed the #7 spot in the 2023 rankings for the most popular associate degree library science programs.
+Located in the large city of Long Beach, Long Beach City College is a public college with a very large student population.

 Women make up 75% of the library science majors at the school.

-City College of San Francisco did quite well in this year’s ranking of the most popular places for library science students to get a associate degree.
-It came in at #9 on the list.
-Located in the city of San Francisco, City College of San Francisco is a public college with a large student population.
+City College of San Francisco came in at #9 in this year’s edition of the Most Popular Library Science Associate Degree Schools ranking.
+Located in the city of San Francisco, City College of San Francisco is a public college with a fairly large student population.

 About 71% of the students majoring in library science at the school are women while 29% are male.

-With a ranking of #9, College of Southern Idaho did quite well on this year’s most popular schools for library science students working on their associate degree.
+College of Southern Idaho came in at #9 in this year’s edition of the Most Popular Library Science Associate Degree Schools ranking.
 College of Southern Idaho is a medium-sized public school located in the town of Twin Falls.

 Women make up 86% of the library science majors at the school.